 Not nearly as ponderous as the Torrie title Shades of Darkness preceding it, Bismarck Herrings is also, by Gladys Mitchell standards, unexceptional.
 The elements are there -- two murders, criminal activity afoot, hints of the supernatural -- but the handling is rote and uninspired.
 This is not a bad book, as its plot makes sense and its story is occasionally engaging, but I wish it had been infused with a little more life, if only to let this reader feel more acutely the ending of a short series.
 Its inconsequentiality is hard to shake; Chapter 10 is even titled "Desultory Conversation"...

 The final exchanges in this book hint at the trajectory upon which Mitchell/Torrie might have sent the characters.
 Timothy and Alison cap their banter with talk of children, specifically male children (and Miss Pomfret-Brown's girls' school has turned co-ed in this installment, paving the way).
 It is easy to imagine subsequent Malcolm Torrie titles which would have used rapidly growing Herring youth, able to kickstart their own mystery plots the way secretary Laura's Hamish and Eiladh Gavin sometimes do in the Dame Beatrice books.

-The Bismarck in the title refers to not one, but two supporting characters here: a mysterious woman calling herself Grete Bismarck emerges; and Headmistress Pomfret-Brown's much-spoiled dachshund also sports the moniker.
+The Bismarck of the title refers to not one, but two supporting characters here: a mysterious woman calling herself Grete Bismarck emerges, and Headmistress Pomfret-Brown's much-spoiled dachshund also sports the moniker.